motib/surprises/README.md

 You can download the book from [SpringerLink](https://link.springer.com/book/10.1007/978-3-031-13566-8).

 The directory `en` contains the LaTeX / TikZ source of the published book.
+The pdfLaTeX compiler was used.

-The directory `he` contains an unfinished draft of a Hebrew translation.
-The XeTeX compiler is used.
+The directory `he` contains the LaTeX / TikZ Hebrew translation.
+The XeLaTeX compiler was used.

 ### Contents